Rùm: Demographics

 Rùm is one of the most sparsely populated of all Scottish islands.
 There is no indigenous population; the residents are a mixture of employees of NatureScot and their families, together with a number of researchers and a school teacher.

 In the 21st century, Rùm's inhabitants have been seeking to attract more people to the island in order to boost their population.
 Several hundred applications were in response to the campaign and the population increased to about 40.
 At the time of the 2022 census the number of inhabitants was recorded as 31.

 Climate

-As with the rest of the British Isles, Rùm features a strongly maritime climate with cool summers and mild winters.
+Like the rest of the British Isles, Rùm features a strongly maritime climate with cool summers and mild winters.

 There is a MetOffice weather station at Kinloch providing long term climate observations.